southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 To enable this integration, the transmission is handled by a separate component that we have named the CDI Pipe.
 It is essentially a protocol bridge between a local inter-process communication mechanism, in this case sockets, and CDI.

 The CDI Pipe can act as a transmitter, by reading a video stream from a local endpoint and transmitting it to a CDI destination, or it can behave as a receiver, reading from a CDI stream and outputting its data to a local endpoint where applications can connect to process it.
-The composer, or other socket capable applications, can connect to the pipe allowing them to transmit or receive live video using CDI.
+The Composer and the Encoder, or other socket capable applications, can connect to the pipe to transmit or receive live video using CDI.

 ### Encoder
 Video stream encoding is performed by the second EC2 instance.
 This machine runs another instance of the CDI Pipe component, this time configured in receiver mode.
 Once again, FFmpeg connects to the component’s output socket to read the uncompressed video coming from the first machine, encodes it, and then packages the result as an HLS stream.

 As it encodes each HLS segment, it uploads it to an S3 bucket that has been previously created and configured with a policy that enables public read access.
 Currently, this process involves mounting the S3 bucket as a virtual drive in the second EC2 instance using a third-party component [MSP360](https://www.msp360.com/drive.aspx), although this may change in the future.
 The HLS segments are written directly to this drive as if it were a local disk.

-While in this sample the composition output is sent directly to the encoder machine, other production workflows could chain additional intermediary processes for further processing transporting the video between EC2 instances using CDI Pipes.
+While in this sample the composition output is sent directly to the EC2 instance running the encoder, other production workflows could chain additional intermediary processes for further processing transporting the video between machines using multiple instances of the CDI Pipe.

 ### Clients
 Clients can use any HLS capable player to read the manifest from the S3 bucket and play back the composition output.